Mohit-kumar3/Walmart-Sales-Forecasting/README.md

 This dataset contains three different CSVs.
 Let’s understand a brief description of each feature below -

-1. Sales.csv - This file contains information about the 45 stores, indicating their type and size.
+1. Stores.csv - This file contains information about the 45 stores, indicating their type and size.

 2. Train.csv - It contains each department's historical weekly sales data.
 It contains the following features -